Apple Pay

 Information

-You must have a valid SSL certificate on your domain (meaning it begins with https
+You must have a valid TLS certificate on your domain.

-- Log in to your Apple Developer account, go to the Merchant IDs list section and select the merchant ID you created in step 1.
+- Sign in to your Apple Developer account, go to the Merchant IDs list section and select the Merchant ID you created earlier.

 - Under the Merchant Domains section, select Add Domain.